 Mary Brown was buried in the family vault in 1888, her son George Richard Sydney Brown who died in 1902 was the last of the family to be buried in the vault at Camperdown.
 I suspect, with the sale of the properties and the division of the money to the surviving family, future generations forgot about the existence of the Brown family vault.
 Victorian Sydney’s desire to rid itself of any connection with convicts probably also accounted for the fact that nothing was handed down to later generations about the family’s interesting convict connections.
 Until recently, and since the 1988 Bicentenary, when Sydney rediscovered its long-lost convicts, so many descendants of convicts now wear their convict connections as a badge of honour.

-Geoff and I visited Camperdown Cemetery on 17 Jan 2013, with our westie, Roy.
+Geoff and I visited Camperdown Cemetery on 17 Jan 2013, with our West Highland Terrier, Roy.
 Here are my diary notes:

 “We visited Camperdown Cemetery on 17 Jan 2013, where we quickly located the monument grave of the Browns, by the very fact that it was indicated by the SAG’s description that the metal fence was still standing.
 It was close to the church under some shady trees and bordered the main circular driveway.
 It is a sarcophagus styled grave monument carved in heavy sandstone blocks with shields bearing the ancestor names.
 The covering sandstone plinth top of the sarcophagus has writing on the top but will need a rubbing to decipher the rather worn and moss covered wording, to confirm the SAG description.

 The grave is in terrible disrepair and there are openings right down to the burial chamber.
 It is in a rather dangerous state of repair, bordering on unstable.

 Photos were taken to record the grave and we are hoping that we can read the inscriptions from them.”